 Do: Explore the shops and restaurants in Kent, and nearby Litchfield, New Milford and Cornwall.
 Pick apples or buy cider and donuts from area farms.

-Fall Foliage in the Blue Ridge Mountains, VA
+Warm Fall Foliage in the Blue Ridge Mountains, VA

 Do: Head to Back Home on the Farm for pumpkin picking, acorn maze, farm animals, a hayride, a butterfly exhibit, and a carousel.
 Then kick back with dinner on the town’s main street.